phetsims/phet-info/ide/idea/setup.md

 11. (Optional) Enable Nodejs coding assistance. `File > Settings > Language & Frameworks > Node.js and NPM`.
 Coding
     Assistance section.
 "Node.js Core is disabled" Enable it.
 This is handy if working on build tools/ node often.
 12. We as a project prefer to use `@returns` over `@return` in jsdoc (there is even a lint rule for this), see https://github.com/phetsims/chipper/issues/557.
-To get Webstorm to auto fillin `@returns` when using the `/**[Enter]` template, follow these instructions: https://youtrack.jetbrains.com/issue/WEB-7516#comment=27-611256.
+To get Webstorm to auto filling `@returns` when using the `/**[Enter]` template, follow these instructions: https://youtrack.jetbrains.com/issue/WEB-7516#comment=27-611256.
 Basically type `@retur` in a jsdoc comment and then select manually `returns` from the dialog that pops up.
 Webstorm will remember